selling . .

 - For bedrooms keep decorator pillows to a minimum for the sake of practicality

-1. Make sure your space has the right lighting; ambient and task lighting.
+1. Make sure your space has the all right lighting; ambient and task lighting.

-2. Transform rooms with the perfect paint color; neutral paint colors show best in a video
+2. Transform rooms with the perfect paint color; neutral paint colors show best and a feature wall is nice as well.

-5. Choose furniture to scale to make space appear larger, add flowers/fruit to the kitchen table for a splash of color, and arrange decor in odd numbers to achieve balance.
+5. Choose furniture to scale to make space appear larger, add flowers/fruit for a splash of color, and arrange decor in odd numbers to achieve balance.

 The feelings you want to evoke when people view your master bedroom is comfort, luxury, relaxation, elegance and calm.
 Think a posh hotel.